hasanmoudud/geocompr/main.md

 when code generating a figure is not provided in the main text of the book the name of the script file that generated it is provided in the caption (see for example the caption for Figure \@ref(fig:zones)).

 Other languages such as Python, Java and C++ can be used for geocomputation  and there are excellent resources for learning geocomputation *without R*, as discussed in section \@ref(software-for-geocomputation).
-None of these provide the unique combination of package ecosystem, statistical capabilities, visualisation options, powerful IDEs offered by the R community.
+None of these provide the unique combination of package ecosystem, statistical capabilities, visualization options, powerful IDEs offered by the R community.
 Furthermore, by teaching how to use one language (R) in depth, this book will equip you with the concepts and confidence needed to do geocomputation in other languages.

 *Geocomputation with R* will equip you with knowledge and skills to tackle a wide range of issues, including those with scientific, societal and environmental implications, manifested in geographic data.